-- 42. Screening of Loading Areas.
-The applicant shall be required to screen all loading areas and roof mounted mechanical equipment from view of all residences and public right-of-ways.
-If upon final inspection it is determined that any mechanical equipment, roof equipment or backs of building parapet walls are visible from any portion of the public right-of-way adjacent to the project site, the developer shall provide screening by constructing a sloping tile covered mansard roof element or other screening reviewed and approved by the Director of Community Development. - 43.
+- 47. Screening of Loading Areas.
+The applicant shall be required to fully screen all loading facilities from public view by a solid architectural decorated masonry wall no less than six feet in height.
+Wall treatments shall occur on both sides. - 48.
 Landscape Installation Consistent with Construction Plans.
 All required landscape planting and irrigation shall have been installed consistent with the approved construction plans and shall be in a condition acceptable to the Director of Community Development.
 The plants shall be healthy and free of weeds, disease, or pests.
-The irrigation system shall be properly constructed and in good working order. - 44.
+The irrigation system shall be properly constructed and in good working order. - 49.
 Performance Securities.
 Performance securities, in amounts to be determined by the Director of Community Development, to guarantee the maintenance of the plantings in accordance with the approved construction landscape and irrigation plan, shall be filed with the Planning Division for a period of one year from final Certificate of Occupancy.
-After that year, if the landscaping and irrigation system have been maintained in a condition satisfactory to the Director of Community Development, the bond shall be released upon request by the applicant. - 45.
+After that year, if the landscaping and irrigation system have been maintained in a condition satisfactory to the Director of Community Development, the bond shall be released upon request by the applicant. - 50.
 Installation of Site Improvements.
-All site improvements, including but not limited to, parking areas and striping shall be installed. - 46.
+All site improvements, including but not limited to, parking areas and striping shall be installed. - 51.
 Compliance with Conditions of Approval.
-All of the foregoing conditions shall be complied with prior to occupancy or any use allowed by this approval.
+All of the foregoing conditions shall be complied with prior to occupancy or any use allowed by this approval. - 52.
+Trash Enclosure.
+Prior to the issuance of the certificate of occupancy for PA22-0987 the trash enclosure located on the adjacent parcel shall be constructed and inspected.